Skip to content

 If you remember nothing else:

-Early termination can destroy the entire financial benefit of a novated lease, therefore understanding, quantifying and mitigating this scenario should form part of consideration when one considers novated lease.
+Early termination can destroy the entire financial benefit of a novated lease, therefore understanding, quantifying, and mitigating this scenario should form part of the decision to enter a novated lease.

 Novated leasing should therefore be evaluated not only on expected savings, but on: